 So what can you do to protect your roof from storm damage?

-Here at S&J Roofing Bath, we have put together some tips and guidance to help protect your roof.
+As an experienced roofing contractor, we know a few things about roofs, so we have put together some tips and guidance to help protect your roof.
 We specialise in roofing in Bath and the surrounding areas, and we understand that sometimes all your roof needs some reinforcement to help it cope with extreme weather.

 How can storms damage your roof?